Updated Oct. 27 at 8:54 a.m.

 According to the Secretary of State’s website, absentee ballots must arrive at your county election office by Election Day.
 A judge recently ruled that ballots must only be postmarked by Election Day, but can arrive up to three days later.
 Though, the Secretary of State’s office is appealing that decision.
 If you are worried that your absentee ballot might not make it in time, you can use one of the drop boxes in your county to submit your ballot.

-Below is a map of the drop boxes in the four metro Atlanta counties of Fulton, DeKalb, Cobb, Gwinnett and Clayton.
+Below is a map of the drop boxes in the five metro Atlanta counties of Fulton, DeKalb, Cobb, Gwinnett and Clayton.

 This map will be updated.